OfficeDev/outlook-dev-docs/docs/add-ins/delegate-access.md

 ---
-title: Enable an Outlook add-in to support delegate access scenarios
+title: Enable delegate access scenarios in an Outlook add-in
-description: Briefly describes delegate access and discusses how to configure add-in support. ms.topic: article ms.date: 02/11/2019
+description: Briefly describes delegate access and discusses how to configure add-in support. ms.topic: article ms.date: 02/21/2019
 localization_priority: Normal
 ---

-# How to enable delegate access scenarios in an Outlook add-in (preview)
+# Enable delegate access scenarios in an Outlook add-in (preview)

-There are a few steps you should follow to configure your Outlook add-in to support delegate access.
-These include enabling the `SupportsSharedFolders` property in the manifest and using the `SharedProperties` object.

-## What is delegate access?

-Consider a business setting where an executive enables their assistant to manage the executive's mail and calendar.
-Depending on the level of access, the assistant or delegate can respond on the mailbox owner's behalf and create new appointments, among other tasks.
-To learn more about delegate access and how to give delegates permission, see [Allow someone else to manage your mail and calendar](https://support.office.com/article/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926).
+A mailbox owner can use the delegate access feature to [allow someone else to manage their mail and calendar](https://support.office.com/article/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926).
+This article specifies which delegate permissions the Office JavaScript API supports and describes how to enable delegate access scenarios in your Outlook add-in.

+> [!IMPORTANT]
+> Delegate access for Outlook add-ins is currently in preview and only supported against Exchange Online.
+Delegate access APIs should not yet be used in production environments.

-## Supported permissions
+## Supported permissions for delegate access

-You should know which delegate permissions the JavaScript for Office API supports.
+The following table describes the delegate permissions that the Office JavaScript API supports.

-**Table 1 Supported permissions for delegate access**

 |Permission|Value|Description|Bit position<br>from the right|
 |---|:---:|---|:---:|